 Editor's Note: This post originally appeared on the IEEFA blog.

-Tim King is IEEFA’s director of energy policy, Australasia.
+Tim Buckley is IEEFA’s director of energy finance studies, Australasia.